ErpNetDocs/dev/security/authorization-flows.md

 1. The token is passed back to the app, using the apps [Login URL](trusted-applications.md#impersonate-login-url).

 Now, Toms app knows that it is Jane which is using his app, but without ever gaining access to her credentials!

+## Client Credentials

+Client Credentials is an authorization flow, with which an app requests service access.

+The service account, which is used to create the session is configured in the Trusted Application record.

+> [!note]
+> The service session is not related to any specific interactive user.
+It can be created on service startup and renewed whenever necessary.

+Lets relate this to the Tom and Jane scenario from the [Overview](overview.md).
+With service access, Toms app will create all Sales Orders with the same service account.
+It would not use Janes or any other user account to access the ERP Instance.

+The basic flow is the following:

+1. Toms app provides its application URI and application secret to the ERP Instance.
+The URI and secret are much like user name and password, but for application.
+1. The ERP Instance looks up the Trusted Application record for Toms app.
+Based on the Service Account specified in the record, the ERP Instance creates a special *access token* and passes it to Toms app.
+The access token is just a string, containing the granted access permissions, which is digitally signed.
+1. Toms app uses the *access token* to call the ERP APIs and create the Sales Orders.